 |Distribution Regulations||Distributions may be taken at any time.
 Distributions before the age of 59½ may be subject to a 10% penalty if taken before that age.||Distributions may be taken at any time.
 Distributions are tax and penalty-free if qualified.
 Generally to be qualified, the funds must be held in the account for at least 5 years and meet certain criteria if the client is below 59½.
 Qualified early distribution criteria include: educational expenses, medical expenses, and the purchase of a first home.|

-You can also contribute to an IRA by performing a journal of cash from an existing individual or joint Ally Invest account.
-If performing a journal from a Joint Account to an IRA Account, the original IRA Contribution Form will need to be notarized and mailed to Ally Invest.
+Lastly, you can contribute to an IRA by performing a transfer of cash from an existing individual or joint Ally Invest account.
+If performing a journal from a joint account to an IRA Account, the original IRA Contribution Form will need to be notarized and mailed to Ally Invest.
 Download the journal request form (PDF)

-In an IRA, you can trade stocks, ETFs, options (based on approval level), mutual funds and fixed income products such as bonds or CDs.
-Because industry regulations prohibit IRA accounts from having margin, short selling and selling naked options are not allowed.
+In an IRA, you can trade stocks, ETFs, mutual funds and fixed income products such as bonds or CDs.
+Because industry regulations prohibit IRA accounts from having margin, short selling and selling naked options aren’t allowed.

-You may be able to make up to Level 3 option trades in your IRA.
+You may also be able to make up to Level 3 option trades in your IRA.
 Depending on your approval level, you may be able to use strategies such as: covered calls, cash-secured puts, long puts and calls, spreads and other multi-leg strategies.
-Please review our Option Account Agreement and Application (PDF) to learn more about our requirements for trading options at Ally Invest.
+Review our Option Account Agreement and Application (PDF) to learn more about our requirements for trading options at Ally Invest.